OWASP/CheatSheetSeries/cheatsheets/Secure_Cloud_Architecture.md

 - Logging all [layer 7](https://en.wikipedia.org/wiki/OSI_model) HTTP calls with headers, caller metadata, and responses
   - Payloads may not be logged depending on where logging occurs (before TLS termination) and the sensitivity of data
-- Logging internal actions with user and permission information
+- Logging internal actions with actor and permission information
 - Sending trace Ids through the entire request lifecycle to track errors or malicious actions
 - Masking or removing sensitive data
   - SSNs, sensitive health information, and other PII should not be stored in logs